trungnghia112/frontend-seed-5/README.md

 # [Frontend Seed 5](https://github.com/trungnghia112/frontend-seed-5)

-This template features predefined file paths for Bootstrap 4 and jQuery, so you can quickly create Bootstrap websites.
+This template features predefined file paths for Bootstrap 5, so you can quickly create Bootstrap websites.

 ## Status